BizhanBeiraghdar/UsageTranslator/README.md

 ### Visual Studio
 1. Open the project in Visual Studio.
 1. Set the project as the startup project.
-1. Press `F5` or click on the "Start" button to run the application.
+1. Press `F5` or click the "Start" button to run the application.
 1. The output will be generated in the `Output` directory as `output.sql`.
 1. You can also run the unit tests by right-clicking on the project in Solution Explorer and selecting "Run Tests" or using the Test Explorer window.
 1. The application will read the `Sample_Report.csv` file, process the data, and generate SQL insert statements for the `chargeable` and `domains` tables.
 The output will be saved in the `Output` directory as `output.sql`.
-1. You can open the `output.sql` file to view the generated SQL statements.
+1. Open the `output.sql` file to view the generated SQL statements.